wiledal/mikrom/readme.md

 _Mikrom_ is a tiny library for the people who jumped off the framework hype-train and like full control over their applications.

 It's made to be super simple and straight up flexible.
 No _$scopes_, no _templates_, just elements and javascript.

-Inspired by the _directive_-approach of Angular 1.x.x and WebComponents.

 ### Features
-  - Tiny framework; tiny footprint
+  - Tiny library; tiny footprint
   - Reusable components; write once and use in multiple projects
   - Modern browser support

 ### Usage
 #### Basic initiation
-Mikrom components are basically functions tied to selectors.
+Mikrom 3.x follows the same pattern as the  [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements/Custom_Elements_with_Classes), but uses selectors rather than limiting the initiation to tag-names.

 ```html
 <div class="special-button" some-attribute="I am an attribute">